Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 - To make them change colors, you can use the "request team change" in staging.

 3. Why did the bot leave the game?
-- By default, the CPUs will only stay in the game for 15 minutes once they enter staging (to prevent abuse).
+- By default, the CPUs will only stay in the game for 2 hours once they enter staging.
 However, you can have the bots stay longer by adding the number of hours with a dash in the invite.
 For example, cpu4-5 would be inviting a cpu4 for 5 hours of gameplay.

 4. It takes a long time to kick a bot from a game!
 - Yeah - it typically takes about 45 seconds.